-Today’s English language lesson we talk about TV series as we practice listening to English being spoken by a native English speaker.
+Today’s English language lesson we talk about a TV series as we practice listening to English being spoken by a fluent English speaker.
 Although I watch less TV than I used to, I’m still watching various TV series being recommended to me, by friends, during the UK lock-down.

 TV in the UK has changed a lot.
 When I grew up, we only had 4 TV channels and a tremendous fuss was made when they added Channel 5.
 The problem was you had to watch most things live or miss them.